|Site Map | Bulletin Home | Temple University|

 The OnLine Learning (OLL) Program is a designed to give students a remote high quality education, providing them more flexibility in when and how they attend classes.
 Courses are offered at the undergraduate and graduate levels and also for continuing education students.

 Matriculated students can register online via the OWLnet website (http://owlnet.temple.edu).
-Non-matriculated or continuing education students need to register through the Office of Continuing Education at 1810 Liacouras Walk, First Floor, Room 101 (215-204-2500).
+Non-matriculated students must register through the Office of Continuing Education at 1810 Liacouras Walk, First Floor, Room 101 (215-204-2500).
 Non-matriculated students can obtain their registration forms online (www.temple.edu/conted) and submit them by fax to 215-204-2516.
 For more information, check the OnLine Learning Program website.

 Each week a student will probably receive a week's worth of assignments and discussion materials from a listserv or via the Blackboard course management tool.
 Therefore, becoming familiar with e-mail, Internet browsing, and chat features before enrolling in an online course is very helpful.